School-Work-Life Balance: Full-Time Parent, Part-Time Student

 Finding a Balance

-Now that her education journey is complete, Chandler is working as a BCBA at Applied Behavioral Services in West Chester.
+Now that her education journey is complete, Chandler is working as a BCBA at Applied Behavioral Services in West Chester Ohio.
 The field of behavior analysis is something she is passionate about and hopes to see flourish.
-She regularly talks to experienced members in the ABA field and some that are just starting.
+She regularly talks to experienced members in the ABA field and some that are just starting out.
 Her biggest tip for getting started is “know what you are getting into, and fully commit”.
 There are many nuances within this field and the best way to understand them is to dive in and start your career in ABA.
 While in the program, she would recommend starting supervision hours as soon as possible and taking the extra steps to connect with students and professors.
 BCBA exam prep and COBA prep work are also other areas that require a lot of preparation that Chandler wishes she had understood more before graduation.

-The journey to becoming a behavior analyst meant juggling school with work and life.
+The journey to becoming a Behavior Analyst meant juggling school with work and life.
 There were several ups and downs, but with the right preparation and mindset, Chandler was able to accomplish what she set out to do.
+The support her family provided throughout the whole process helped Chandler not only attend classes but succeed in her education.
 She now takes great pride in her abilities and credits the UC Online program.
 She is grateful to have found a program that was committed to her, where professors knew her name, and the curriculum emphasized ABA rather than “fluff” material.
 Chandler is a proud alumna and can now say she is a Full-Time Parent & Full-Time BCBA.

 birds eye view of students working at a round table with laptops and study materials